Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 288,300 jobs in the United States for Equal Opportunity Representative or Officer.
+There were about 288,300 jobs for Equal Opportunity Representative or Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Equal Opportunity Representative or Officer by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 undefined